jordinkolman/utility_scripts/README.md

 ## bash

 ## zsh
-Simply run zsh_setup_script.zsh from your terminal
+1. Simply run zsh_setup_script.zsh from your terminal
+2. Replace your .zshrc file with the one in this repo